haddocking/haddocking.github.io/education/HADDOCK-CASP-CAPRI-T70/index.md

 <hr>
-## More quantitative analyzis of the results
+## More quantitative analysis of the results

 Let's have a more detailed look at the quality and ranking of the generated models.
 For this we will calculate CAPRI statistics, namely the interface RMSD (i-RMSD) and fraction of native contacts (Fnat) compared to the reference crystal structure.
 CAPRI has defined the following criteria to assess the quality of a model: